-2 We are but young-yet we have heard The gospel news, the heavenly word: If we despise the only way, Dreadful will be the judgment-day.

-made the earth, the sea,

-3 We are but young-yet we must die, Perhaps our latter end is nigh; Lord, may we early seek thy grace, And find in Christ a hiding-place.
+- 2 We are but young-yet we have heard The gospel news, the heavenly word : If we despise the only way, Dreadful will be the judgment-day. - 3 We are but young-yet we must die, Perhaps our latter end is nigh; Lord, may we early seek thy grace, And find in Christ a hiding-place.

-4 We are but young-we need a guide; Jesus, in thee we would confide; O lead us in the path of truth, Protect and bless our helpless youth.
+- 4 We are but young-we need a guide; Jesus, in thee we would confide; O lead us in the path of truth, Protect and bless our helpless youth. - 5 We are but young-yet God has shed Unnumber'd blessings on our head; Then let our youth and riper days Be all devoted to his praise.